jarak-lvly/samba-server/README.md

 krb5.conf
 pre_smb.conf # This is a minimal smb.conf that we use to join and then switch to the basic smb.conf
 smb.conf  # This smb.conf is basic; no fancy bells and whistles for this test.

+### Notes
+The samba_docker-compose.yml is for bringing up both the Samba DC and server (two different containers) on the same docker network.